Eleazar19/HR-Analysis-Dashboard/README.md

 ## Recommendations:

-- Knowing that salary increment those not hamper the job performance of employee’s, the company should invest in non-monetary motivators such as career development programs, recognition systems, and work-life balance initiatives.
+- Knowing that salary increments do not hamper the job performance of employees, the company should invest in non-monetary motivators such as career development programs, recognition systems, and work-life balance initiatives.
+Reason being that many employees value growth opportunities (training, mentorship, promotions) more than just money.
+Recognition & appreciation (employee awards, shoutouts, peer recognition) can boost morale and engagement.

 - Instead of relying heavily on salary increments,